osrf/infrastructure/.github/ISSUE_TEMPLATE/infrastructure.md

 ---

+- [ ] I have checked [ROS Answers](https://answers.ros.org) for similar reports and solutions.
 - [ ] I have checked the [ROS Status page](https://status.ros.org) and my issue is not listed there.
+- [ ] I have checked the [open issues](https://github.com/osrf/infrastructure/issues) for similar reports.

 ## Problem description